minhDtran/CleaningData/README.md

 CleaningData
 ============

-  To produce a tidy data set with fifty columns describe in my CodeBook.md based on the data located in my computer 's c drive located at   "c:\dung\github\UCI HAR Dataset".
+  To produce a tidy data set with fifty columns describe in my CodeBook.md based on the data located in my computer 's c drive.
+It is located at   "c:\dung\github\UCI HAR Dataset".
 The dataset represents data collected from the Samsung Galaxy S smartphone.
 The data could be obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 ##My Script which produced the data set is located at /CleaningData/runanalysis.R